-(The Christian Science Monitor) On a normal day in Sutherland Springs, Texas, all there is to fill the country air is the barks of local dogs and the hum of cars passing by.
-Indeed, locals say you can drive through this town of several hundred without even noticing you did.
+(The Christian Science Monitor) On a normal day in Sutherland Springs, Texas, all there is to fill the country air are the barks of local dogs and the hum of cars passing by.

-But Sunday was not a normal day here.
-Instead, a lone gunman shattered the town’s tranquility with a hail of bullets that left at least 26 dead and 20 wounded in the First Baptist Church.
-Neighbors chased the gunman away and found him dead in his crashed car in the next county.
+Sunday, November 5, was not a normal day.
+A lone gunman shattered the town’s tranquility with a hail of bullets that left 26 dead and 20 wounded in the First Baptist Church.

-“It’s a peaceful town; everyone knows everyone,” said Rita Serna, who grew up in Sutherland Springs and sang her first solo in the First Baptist Church.
-“It’s sad, disturbing, unbelievable, . . . but possible in today’s times.”
+“It’s a peaceful town; everyone knows everyone,” said Rita Serna, who grew up in Sutherland Springs and sang her first solo at First Baptist.
+“It’s sad, disturbing . . . but possible in today’s times.”

-At the end of the 11 a.m. worship service, officials say, Devin Patrick Kelley of New Braunfels opened fire on the congregation with a Ruger semi-automatic rifle, before being shot at by a local man and fleeing in his car.
-Pursued by locals, he crashed his car a few miles away and was found dead.
-Kelley’s in-laws attended the church, according to reports, and officials said the shooting arose from a “domestic situation.”
+According to reports, at the end of the 11 a.m. worship service Devin Patrick Kelley of New Braunfels opened fire on the congregation with a Ruger semiautomatic rifle, before being shot at by a local man and fleeing in his car.
+He was found dead of a gunshot wound a few miles away.
+Kelley’s in-laws attended the church, and officials said the shooting arose from a “domestic situation.”

 Kelley, a former member of the Air Force who was court-martialed in 2012 for assaulting his wife and child and later kicked out of the service, was not legally allowed to own a gun, according to both U.S. and Texas law.
 Gov. Greg Abbott said Kelley was denied a right-to-carry license, but reports say he purchased the Ruger at a San Antonio gun shop.

-The worst mass shooting in Texas history has left a gaping hole in this community about 35 miles east of San Antonio.
+The shooting has left a gaping hole in this community about 35 miles east of San Antonio.
 Among the dead were eight people spanning three generations of a single family.
 The teenage daughter of the church’s pastor was among those killed.

 Leslie Ward lost three family members in the shooting, two of them children.
 Another child in the family was wounded.

-The shooting is also the deadliest at a place of prayer and worship in U.S. history, and one of a series in recent years targeting churches and temples.
-In September, a man shot and killed one woman and injured seven others at Burnette Chapel Church of Christ, outside of Nashville.
+The shooting is the deadliest at a place of prayer and worship in U.S. history, and one of a series of recent attacks on churches and temples.

-Indeed, local mourners were not alone at a vigil for the victims held outside the post office on Sunday night.
-Residents from surrounding towns such as La Vernia flocked here to hold candles and sing together in a slow, somber murmur that occasionally strengthened with the chorus.
+Local mourners were not alone at a vigil for the victims held outside the post office that Sunday night.
+Residents from surrounding communities such as La Vernia flocked to the town to hold candles and sing.

 “Who are we going to be tomorrow?
 We are going to be the people of Texas, the people of Sutherland Springs, the people of the First Baptist Church,” said Stephen A. Curry, pastor of La Vernia United Methodist Church, during the vigil.
 “We are going to show compassion where compassion needs to be shown.”